matrix-org/matrix-spec-proposals/proposals/2723-add-forward-info.md

 }
 ```

-Additional the original `event_id` could be added.

 ## Potential issues

 ### Resolving display name and avatar
-Since the receiver (of a forward) may not be in the room, the message has originally been posted to, he may not be able to get the original sender's `displayname` and `avatar_url` from `/_matrix/client/r0/rooms/{roomId}/members`.
+Since the receiver (of a forward) may not be in the room, the message has originally been posted
+to, he may not be able to get the original sender's `displayname` and `avatar_url` from
+`/_matrix/client/r0/rooms/{roomId}/members`.

 We see two possible solutions at the moment:

 1. The forwarder adds `displayname` and `avatar_url` to `m.forwarded`.
-2. The receiving client resolves the `displayname` and the `avatar_url` from the user id given by `sender` using `/_matrix/client/r0/profile/{userId}`.
+2. The receiving client resolves the `displayname` and the `avatar_url` from the user id given by
+   `sender` using `/_matrix/client/r0/profile/{userId}`.

 Both solutions have a drawback.
-In case of 1., changing the display name or the avatar would not be reflected in forwards.
+In case of 1., changing the display name or the avatar would not be
+reflected in forwards.
 And the avatar URL may even become invalid(?).
-The second solution may cause confusion is the original sender has set different display names and avatars for different rooms.
-I.e. if the original sender is in the room where the message is forwarded to, it may appear there under a different display name and avatar.
+The second solution may cause
+confusion is the original sender has set different display names and avatars for different rooms.
+I.e. if the original sender is in the room where the message is forwarded to, it may appear there
+under a different display name and avatar.

 ### Clients can fake forwards
 Should we care of/can we avoid "fake forwards"?
-Does it make sense/is it possible at all to only add the original `event_id` when sending a forward and assign the server the responsibility of adding the forward information?
+Does it make sense/is it possible at all to only
+add the original `event_id` when sending a forward and assign the server the responsibility of
+adding the forward information?

 ## Alternatives